SovereignCloudStack/events/OpenInfraSummit2022/CollaborationOverCompetition.md

-# Collaboration over Competition - Fostering a community of CSPs
+# Collaboration over Competition - Fostering a community of open operations

 ## Abstract (1000 chars)

 The Sovereign Cloud Stack (SCS) is built upon the shoulders of giants: With proven technology such as OpenStack and Kubernetes the SCS project is building a modular software stack.
-SCS is much more than just another cloud stack - much rather SCS defines standards as part of a community process in which CSPs work together on their use-cases while also providing a reference implementation.
+SCS is much more than just another cloud stack - much rather SCS gathers an open community to join forces and define common standards - while also providing a reference implementation.
 Following the foundation the SCS builds upon the four opens are part of the core dna of the project - however this is extended by a fifth pillar: Open Operations.
-The CSPs that engage in the community bring in their experiences, expertise and exchange not only solutions but also problems and hurdles that are faced in day to day operations of cloud platforms.
+The CSPs that engage in the community bring in their experiences, expertise and share their experience and learnings on the one hand and exchange on problems and hurdles that are faced in day to day operations of cloud platforms on the other hand.

 ## Social Summary (100 chars)

-Collaboration over Competition - together we're not only stronger but it is also more fun ;)
+Collaboration over Competition - the cake is not a lie and it's big enough!

 ## What should attendees expect to learn?
 (1000 chars)